-5 , 5 5 User or Users students, staff or any pers premises or make(s) use whatsoever. () • Borrower any person who as a resu Smartcard to him/her is au resources for his/her own uthorised, to access Libra • Username a form of unique identifier University, which together user is used to identify an computing facilities. with a personal password d of the Network connections and systems Campus Network, the UK and the global Internet. • Material/Resources any items of the Library co electronic resources, thes illustrations, pictures, films equipment such as compo and printers. es, microfilm, microfiche, s, video tapes, learning sp DVDs, aces and
+User or Users students, staff or any person(s) who enter(s) the University's premises or make(s) use of University facilities in any way whatsoever.
+Borrower any person who as a result of the issue of a University Smartcard to him/her is authorised, to access Library resources for his/her own use.
+Username a form of unique identifier which is given to the user by the University, which together with a personal password of the user is used to identify and authenticate the user when using computing facilities.
+Network connections and systems on and between the University Campus Network, the UK Joint Academic Network (JANET) and the global Internet.
+Material/Resources any items of the Library collection including books, journals, electronic resources, theses, microfilm, microfiche, DVDs, illustrations, pictures, films, video tapes, learning spaces and equipment such as computer hardware and software, laptops and printers.